wu-zhengdong/ClinicalTools/README.md

-Here are clinical medical machine learning interpretability research tools, ClinicalTools, which are designed to cover the entire clinical medical research process, including hypothesis testing, standardization, missing value filling, feature selection, machine learning grid search, ROC, calibration curve, confusion matrix, SHAP interpretability, etc. **The purpose is to help doctors or scientific researchers to quickly apply the framework and complete the application of machine learning in clinical research.** Papers in those fields can be found in the **Reference**. **Research Display** displays a portion of the results.
-You can find a piece of detailed information on **Tutorial.ipynb**.
+Here are clinical medical machine learning interpretability research tools, ClinicalTools, which are designed to cover the entire clinical medical research process, including hypothesis testing, standardization, missing value filling, feature selection, machine learning grid search, ROC, calibration curve, confusion matrix, SHAP interpretability, etc. The aim is to help doctors or researchers to understand how machine learning can be applied to clinical research.
+Papers in those fields can be found in the **Reference**.
+ **Research Display** displays a portion of the results.
+A detailed explanation can be found on **Tutorial.ipynb**.

 # Install and Tutorial